Keffin/cerebrum-web/content/posts/v_threads.md

 Now what this method does is that it returns `LOCK_ACQUIRED` if it was successful in acquiring the lock and otherwise `LOCK_SKIPPED`.

-Then in our application code, we can have the scheduled method just running a `lock()` and checking the return status.
-If the status is acquired it can execute its task, pretty straightforward.
+Then in our application code, a scheduled job can simply call `lock()` and check the return status.
+If the status is LOCK_ACQUIRED, it proceeds with the task.
+Straightforward enough.

+### Testing
 Now to the testing part.
 You could just test this live in any of your testing environments to verify that it is working, but let's say that you want to write local tests to verify that the locking mechanism is working and only 1 application instance can perform said task, preventing it from causing invalid data states.

 For that, I used virtual threads in Java.
 You could use regular platform threads as well, but where is the fun in that, let's use some of the new java features.
 Virtual threads allow us to simulate these live concurrent environments without platform threads overhead.